Monarch & Pollinator Awareness

 The City of Minnetonka is proud to be a leader among North American cities that educate and empower residents to protect pollinators and their habitat.

-July is Minnetonka's eighth-annual Monarch & Pollinator Awareness Month.
-Here are some ways to learn about, celebrate and help pollinators in July and beyond.
+Here are some ways to celebrate and help pollinators wherever you live, work and play.

 EVENTS